OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Implement a first-run experience

 This add-in needs to be able to read gists from the user's GitHub account and identify which one the user has chosen as the default gist.
-In order to achieve these goals, the add-in must prompt the user to provide their GitHub URL and choose a default gist from their collection of existing gists.
+In order to achieve these goals, the add-in must prompt the user to provide their GitHub username and choose a default gist from their collection of existing gists.
 Complete the steps in this section to implement a first-run experience that will display a dialog to collect this information from the user.

 ### Collect data from the user